Title

 This document incorporates recommendations published by the NSPCC, the Child Protection in Sport Unit and Sport England.

-Rôle of the Joint Child Protection Panel
+Rôle of the Safeguarding Panel

 The Panel delivers training for clubs and counties and monitors progress whilst developing a safe culture and ethos to ensure that the rights of the child and/or vulnerable adult are respected.